razaulmustafa852/godashrepo/README.md

 Open Terminal and run command
 sudo python3 test.py

 It will take all combinations that defined for hosts, delays, bandwidth and packetloss.
+It create folder like structure for every single experiment from the combinations